 2. “Can you do it now for $XYZ and when we get to the next stage we’ll make up the difference?”

 This one is easy.
 What they’re really saying is “I have the money to pay you fully for the project, but I’m going to try to get away with paying you less.
 After all, you seem like an

 easy-going person pushover.
 I don’t really plan on paying you more when/if we become more successful because your work isn’t really what made us successful, so why would we feel obliged to pay more months after the project is over?”

 3. “I don’t agree with your contract terms.
 Please remove paragraph 4b…”

-4. “We need a new website built that will grow our business, my niece built our current site but she went back to France…”
+4. “We need a new website that will grow our business.
+My niece built our current site but she went back to France…”

 5. “We’ve never hired a consultant so I’m not sure about this whole process, but you’re the expert…”

 Try not to fall over and restrain yourself from kissing them.
 What this client is really saying is “I honestly believe you are the expert and understand that I know absolutely nothing about the skills that you have.
 I can’t imagine trying to do this myself; it would be like trying to build my own car.
 I will be an excellent client to work with because I value your expertise and trust that you are trying to help me succeed.
 You do this every day and have been for over a decade, so you must know what you’re doing.”

 Most clients are great to work with, but there will always be those that make your life more difficult.
 With plenty of solid education and lots patience, you can turn even the most high-maintenance clients into profitable ones.